rapidez/docs/src/0.x/configuration.md

 https://your-rapidez-url.com/resetpassword?token={{var customer.rp_token}}
 ```

+### Customer Token Lifetime

+By default the customer token lifetime is set to 1 hour in Magento so a customer needs to login again when the token expires in Rapidez.
+It's recommended to raise the expiration to for example 24 hours.
+See: Stores > Settings > Configuration > Services > OAuth > Access Token Expiration.

 ## Elasticsearch

 To communicate with Elasticsearch, Rapidez is using the [laravel-elasticsearch](https://github.com/cviebrock/laravel-elasticsearch) package.
 If you need to change the Elasticsearch credentials you can do so with these `.env` configurations: